1928 Iraqi parliamentary election

 Parliamentary elections were held in Iraq in 1928, with the final day of voting on 9 May, to elect the members of Chamber of Deputies.
 They were the second elections under the 1925 constitution.
 There were many complaints about the integrity of the elections and the way the government handled them, with some candidates collating evidence of vote manipulation.
 The opposition Independence Party and Iraqi National Party wrote a letter to the British Prime Minister complaining about the Iraqi government's violation of electoral law, demanding an investigation, and offering to pay for its cost.
 Nevertheless, the newly elected council convened on 13 May 1928 and elected Abdul-Aziz Al-Qassab, the interior minister in Al-Saadoun government, as Speaker.

-Political parties
+Contesting parties

 The dominating pro-government faction was the Progress Party, which had been founded by Abdul-Muhsin Al-Saadoun in 1925.
 Nuri al-Said and Jafar al-Askari were also members of the party.
 The main opposition faction was the People's Party led by Yasin al-Hashimi, who was known for his opposition to the Anglo-Iraqi Treaty of 1922.
 The Independence Party and Iraqi National Party also participated as opposition parties.